xkeshav/watch/README.md

 A developer friendly utility to watch data/variable runtime which help to debug React code fast( in console or within page)

-this package comes with three methods
+This package comes with three variation to debug any data

 1. `<Watch>` component
 2. `watchThis` method